pforret/jekyll.forret.com/_posts/2007/2007-01-16-mrtg-data-in-xml-format.md

 </MRTGresponse><br />
 `

 This would allow a script to generate a fitting `mrtg.conf` configuration file from any reading of the data.
-The response is bigger than the simple 4 text lines, but in these days of cheap bandwidth and lots of CPU, that&#8217;s not really an issue.
-It&#8217;s also easy to convert the XML format into the 4 lines, if need be.
+The response is bigger than the simple 4 text lines, but in these days of cheap bandwidth and lots of CPU, that's not really an issue.
+It's also easy to convert the XML format into the 4 lines, if need be.

 Anything I forgot?